BradCoffield/APIs-for-librarians/_archivedotorg/naropa.md

 ### More details

-It would be easy to adjust the number of entries displayed either up or down.
+It would be easy to adjust the number of entries displayed down.

 There is a general description below the entries that comes from the larger description page at the Archive and which isn't necessary for the entries to work.